MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Create button](media/recap-photo2.PNG "Create button")

-    >[!NOTE]
-    >Recap Photo uses “cloud credits” to provide photogrammetry services.
-This section of the menu shows you how many cloud credits you have, and how many it takes to process your photographs.
-[Learn more about Autodesk cloud credits](https://aka.ms/autodesk_cloud_credits).

 3. Give your project a name, and then select **Start** to process your photos.
 This process can take a fair amount of time, based on the number of photos you added and your internet connection speed.

     ![Project name field](media/recap-photo3.PNG "Project name field")